Sobriety has been one of my life’s most humbling and illuminating experiences. The process, however, isn’t always

 And it’s not linear, by the way.
-There are days you will persevere at embracing the suck and others when you will fail at some aspect.
+There are days you will persevere at embracing the suck and others when you will fail in some aspect.

 So long as you don’t drink, you’re still headed in the right direction.
 And if you do?
 Well, you start over.

 For me, I always thought that not drinking was the hard part.
 If I could tamp down the riot in my brain and stay sober, then everything after that would be easier.

 I was wrong.